Please note: This section of the database is in beta and still under development

 Board of Directors

-While our Board of Directors has received updates on sustainability, climate and ESG issues in the past, oversight of Responsibility and Responsible Investing, including climate considerations, were formally put under the remit of the Governance and Nominations Committee of the Janus Henderson Group Board of Directors in 2023.
-The Governance and Nominations Committee has established tangible ESG and climate metrics and targets for both our operational and investment activities, Our Chief Responsibility Officer presents a quarterly update to the Governance and Nominations Committee on the metrics, progress against targets, and advancements on strategic Responsibility initiatives.
-In addition, the Chief Responsibility Officer conducts a Director education session for the Governance and Nominations Committee each quarter; this is a “deep dive” into an important ESG topic—which could include our own corporate responsibility practices or our responsible investing practices.
+Oversight of Responsibility, including climate considerations, is part of the formal remit of the Governance and Nominations Committee of the Janus Henderson Group Board of Directors.
+The Group Governance Committee has established tangible ESG and climate metrics and targets for our operational activities.
+These metrics include setting science-based targets on our corporate Scope 1 + 2 and Scope 3 upstream emissions, and tracking our CDP score, as well as metrics around reporting, thought leadership, and investment strategy development.
+At the investment level, the Board receive metrics on how we integrate material climate factors in our research and engagement, our thought leadership, and in our investment strategy development.
+Our Chief Responsibility Officer, Michelle Dunstan, presents a quarterly update to the Group Governance and Nominations Committee on the metrics, progress against targets, and advancements on strategic Responsibility initiatives.
+In addition, the Chief Responsibility Officer conducts a Director education session for the Group Governance and Nominations Committee each quarter; this is a “deep dive” into an important Responsibility topic - which could include our own corporate responsibility practices or our responsible investing practices.

 ESG Oversight Committee